 Because Accountants Can Help Key Performance Indicators are generally quantified (or at least quantifiable), they provide an objective tool for measuring the performance of a business at all levels, from the enterprise level to the business unit, team, department, accountants, and the individual employee.
 KPIs serve as the basis for reporting performance, providing feedback on performance, prompting a discussion over what changes, if any, need to be made to the relevant business processes or assets devoted to them, and then implementing those changes.
 KPIs are often used for goal setting and compensation is frequently connected to them as well.

-CPA firms for decades saw little upside to providing basic CPA accounting services but technology and the cloud is makes it profitable
+Accountant firms for decades saw little upside to providing basic Accountant accounting services but technology and the cloud is makes it profitable